Silvianaangellica/Silvianaangellica/README.md

 ---

-## Hi there! 👋 I'm Silviana Anggellica,
+## Hi there! 👋 I'm Silviana Anggellica

 ### 🚀 About Me:
 Hi, I'm Silviana Anggellica.
 My usual nickname is Angel.
 I am a final year student in the Informatics study program, at Singaperbangsa University in Karawang.